 - Health Education

 - Community Empowerment

 OTYO!
-(A Sigh of Relief) will be a resource for community-based organizations seeking to make positive changes in their environment.
-These CBOs will be empowered and self-sufficient and will help Ugandans realize their full potential.
+(A Sigh of Relief) is a resource (or partner) for community-based organizations seeking to make positive changes in their environment.
+This partnership will support rural CBOs to become empowered and self-sufficient in helping their surrounding community members realize their full potential.